 I Thought Heatmaps Were Nice to Have.They Showed Me Where I Was Wrong.

-I was staring at bounce rate percentages and session duration numbers, feeling like I understood user behavior.
+I was reading bounce rate percentages and session duration numbers, feeling like I understood user behavior.
 Then I set up a heatmap tool and watched where people actually clicked, scrolled, and stopped.

 The data told a completely different story than my analytics dashboard.